openrails/openrails/Source/Documentation/Manual/physics.rst

 - Injectors (named ``Injectors1FX`` and ``Injectors2FX``) -- represents the
   steam discharge from the steam overflow pipe of the injectors.
 They will appear whenever the respective injectors operate.
+- Boiler blowdown valves (named ``BlowdownFX``) -- represents the discharge of the steam boiler blowdown valve.
+It will appear whenever the blowdown valve operates.

 OR supports the following special visual effects in a diesel locomotive: